amira-salama1/SQL_Projects-And-Visualizations/Logic and Expressions in Reporting/Project/README.md

-Creating a folder for projects
+Creating a folder for Data Analytic projects